harmony-one/x/progress/frank-egloff.md

+2024-02-19 Mon: Worked on [h.country](https://github.com/harmony-one/h.country/pull/22).
+Changed the number of topics to select from 4 to 3.
+Added logic that creates a Tag Action for each selected topic and a Tag Action from the user to himself.
+Updated slash and hash colors: blue for himself and yellow for others.
+Pending green for verified type.
+Updated HeaderList component to show a 3 x 3 grid of tags in order by frequency.

+---
 2024-02-16 Fri: Fixed [dark theme logos rendering](https://github.com/harmony-one/h.country/pull/12), and added meta tag logic.
 Added dark/light theme logic, but leave dark theme on by default.
 Fixed mobile full screen redering.

 2024-02-15 Thu: Keep working on the [Human Protocol](https://github.com/harmony-one/human-protocol/pull/20) user interface, updating the welcome page look and feel.
 Refactored Topic's logo prefetch logic.
 Added the Nunito font and updated the Welcome and Messages route component's styling.